kklingenberg88/GRC-Write-Up/02-iso27001-statement-of-applicability/README.md

 ---

-*Remember: ISO 27001 is not about maximal compliance.
+ISO 27001 is not about maximal compliance.
 It's about proportionate, defensible security aligned to business reality.*

+These templates were provided by Cloud Security Guy on YouTube.
+He is a multi-award-winning cybersecurity leader with 21+ years of experience.